 Many of us will be busy trying to fill this month with good deeds, worship and charity.
 Amidst nightly Taraweeh prayers, choosing where to give our Zakat and Sadaqah and giving extra attention to the Qur’an, paying our Zakat al-Fitr can be easily forgotten.

 This small, but important duty on all Muslims during Ramadan denotes the obligatory payment of a handful of food to a person in need and must be paid before Eid prayer.
-Muslim Hands has been distributing your Zakat al-Fitr for over twenty years.
 Here, we answer some common questions asked about paying Zakat al-Fitr:

 Why is Zakat al-Fitr paid?